Live Resin vs Distillate: Which One is Better?

 Live Resin vs Distillate: A Tale of Two Cannabis Extracts

-Once you understand the characteristics and production processes of live resin and distillates, the next big questions are: What are live resin benefits?
+Once you understand the characteristics and production processes of live resin vs distillates, the next big questions are: What are live resin benefits?
 What are distillate benefits?
-Let’s dissect these further and explore a live resin vs distillate comparison!
+Let’s dissect these further and compare distillate vs live resin!

 #1 Flavor and Aroma